Bordeaux: Slavery memorials

 Slavery was part of a growing drive for the city.
 During the 18th and 19th centuries, Bordeaux was an important slave port, which saw some 500 slave expeditions that cause the deportation of 150,000 Africans by Bordeaux shipowners.
 Secondly, even though the "Triangular trade" represented only 5% of Bordeaux's wealth, the city's direct trade with the Caribbean, that accounted for the other 95%, concerns the colonial stuffs made by the slave (sugar, coffee, cocoa).
 And thirdly, in that same period, a major migratory movement by Aquitanians took place to the Caribbean colonies, with Saint-Domingue (now Haiti) being the most popular destination.
 40% of the white population of the island came from Aquitaine.
 They prospered with plantations incomes, until the first slave revolts which concluded in 1848 in the final abolition of slavery in France.

+A number of traces and memorial sites are visible in the city.
+Moreover, thanks to pressure exerted by Karfa Diallo's association, the municipality of Bordeaux installed a commemorative plaque on the quays, from where the first slave ship departed, and entrusted the Musée d'Aquitaine with the opening of four permanent rooms dedicated to the Bordeaux history of Atlantic trade and colonial slavery.

-A statue of Modeste Testas, an Ethiopian woman who was enslaved by the Bordeaux-based Testas brothers was unveiled in 2019.
+A statue of Modeste Testas, an Ethiopian woman who was enslaved by the Bordeaux-based Testas brothers, was unveiled in 2019.
 She was trafficked by them from West Africa, to Philadelphia (where one of the brothers coerced her to have two children by him) and was ultimately freed and lived in Haiti.
-The bronze sculpture was created by the Haitian artists Woodly Caymitte.
+The bronze sculpture was created by the Haitian artist Woodly Caymitte.

-A number of traces and memorial sites are visible in the city.
-Moreover, in May 2009, the Museum of Aquitaine opened the spaces dedicated to "Bordeaux in the 18th century, trans-Atlantic trading and slavery".
-This work, richly illustrated with original documents, contributes to disseminate the state of knowledge on this question, presenting above all the facts and their chronology.

 The region of Bordeaux was also the land of several prominent abolitionists, as Montesquieu, Laffon de Ladébat and Elisée Reclus.
 Others were members of the Society of the Friends of the Blacks as the revolutionaries Boyer-Fonfrède, Gensonné, Guadet and Ducos.